[ Request Press Images ]

 Dorrance Special Exhibition Galleries, Philadelphia Museum of Art

-Paint the Revolution will travel to the Museo del Palacio de Bellas Artes, Mexico City, in 2017.
+Paint the Revolution will travel to the Museo del Palacio de Bellas Artes, Mexico City, and will be on view there from February 3 to April 30, 2017..

 Paint the Revolution will be accompanied by an exhibition catalogue, published in English and Spanish editions, which offers a comprehensive treatment of Mexican art during four decades that transformed the country’s cultural life and marked its emergence as a widely watched center for modern art.
 Published jointly by the Philadelphia Museum of Art and the Museo del Palacio de Bellas Artes (with the English version distributed by Yale University Press), this richly illustrated publication will present full-color reproductions of the works in the exhibition as well as fourteen essays that contain a wealth of new research, by Mexican and U.S. scholars, on mural and easel painting, printmaking, photography, film, and architecture; diverse artists’ groups; and the involvement of the Mexican state in culture during this rich period.
 It promises to become the text of record for this subject.